Diplomacy of the American Civil War: Ottoman Empire

 The Union established closer relations with the Sublime Porte during the Civil War.
-The original American ambassador James Williams, a native of Tennessee, resigned as soon as he knew of the war in early 1861 and became a Confederate propagandist in Britain and France.
-In May, Seward wrote a letter to the Ottoman government explaining the situation, but Williams's provisional successor, John Porter Brown, censored references to slavery before passing the letter to Mehmed Emin Âli Pasha, avoiding frictions as slavery continued to be legal in the empire.
+Ambassador James Williams, a native of Tennessee, resigned as soon as he knew of the war in early 1861 and became a Confederate propagandist in Britain and France.
+In May, Seward wrote a letter to the Ottoman government explaining the situation, but Williams's provisional successor, John Porter Brown, censored references to slavery before passing the letter to Mehmed Emin Âli Pasha, preventing frictions because slavery was legal in the empire.
 The new ambassador, Edward Joy Morris, was appointed in June and proved friendly and effective.
 Morris was received by the pledge of sultan Abdulaziz, the grand vizier, and other members of the Ottoman government to support the territorial integrity of the United States.
 Lincoln also wrote a letter of condolences for the recent passing of sultan Abdülmecid I, which was warmly received at the Ottoman court.

 The Ottomans had imported American cottonseeds and agronomists since the 1840s.
 This lucrative agriculture expanded in Egypt during the 1850s, but could not compete with the established American cotton in European markets.
 The situation changed dramatically when the South ordered a cotton embargo at the beginning of the war.
 In October 1861, the Sublime Porte ordered all provinces to increase cotton production, which went from 15,000 bales in 1861 to 60,000 in 1862.
 This created an incentive for the Ottomans to declare their respect of the Union blockade and close their own ports to Confederate ships on April 23, 1862, labeling them pirates.
 Finally, the Ottomans were opposed to any separatist movements in the aftermath of the successful Greek and Serbian Revolutions, and the United States had never been involved in the decline of the Ottoman Empire, which made them not hostile to Turkish interests unlike the European powers.
 Rather, the undivided United States appeared to be the strong political and economic partner that Ottomans sought outside of Europe.